Skip to main content

 Offline editingYesYes (Plus tier)

-The pattern.
 Apple Notes is consistently faster across every metric because it runs natively on the OS and uses iCloud's mature sync.
-Notion is web-tech under the hood (Electron on desktop), which adds visible latency at scale.
-For users with 1,000+ notes, Apple Notes feels invisibly fast; Notion feels like a web app, because it is.
-The reliability difference: Apple Notes' iCloud sync rarely fails because it is OS-level; Notion's sync occasionally lags by 5-30 seconds when the server is busy, which is more annoying than the absolute speed difference.
+Notion is web-tech under the hood, with Electron on desktop, which adds visible latency at scale.
+For users with 1,000+ notes, Apple Notes feels invisibly fast.
+Notion feels like a web app because it is one.
+The reliability difference comes from sync design.
+Apple Notes' iCloud sync rarely fails because it is OS-level.
+Notion's sync occasionally lags by 5-30 seconds when the server is busy, which is more annoying than the absolute speed difference.

 Mobile and iPad Reality